bidon-io/bidon-sdk-android/.github/DEPENDABOT.md

 ## Overview

 Dependabot automatically:
-- Checks for adapter SDK updates daily at 03:00 UTC
+- Checks for adapter SDK updates weekly at 03:00 UTC
 - Creates PRs to `develop` branch with dependency updates
 - Updates CHANGELOGs with version changes and vendor release notes links
 - Triggers build and test checks